-The Honorable Benjamin H. Grumbles, Secretary Maryland Department of the Environment 1800 Washington Boulevard Baltimore, Maryland 21230
+Mr. Horacio Tablada, Secretary Maryland Department of the Environment 1800 Washington Blvd., Baltimore, Maryland 21230

-Dear Secretary Grumbles:
+Dear Secretary Tablada:

-By letter and enclosures dated June 21, 2018, the Maryland Department of Environmental (MDE) submitted to the U. S. Environmental Protection Agency (EPA) an annual ambient air monitoring network plan in accordance with the regulatory requirements of 40 CFR Part 58 - Standards for Ambient Air Quality Surveillance.
-Based on our review, EPA hereby approves MDE's June 21, 2018 annual ambient air monitoring network plan on the basis that the plan meets the requirements of 40 CFR Part 58.10.
+By letter and enclosures dated June 7, 2022, the Maryland Department of the Environment (MDE) submitted to the U.S. Environmental Protection Agency (EPA) an annual ambient air monitoring network plan in accordance with the regulatory requirements of 40 CFR Part 58 - Ambient Air Quality Surveillance.
+MDE's request to discontinue the SO2 monitor at Riviera Beach in Pasadena, Anne Arundel County, Maryland on April 13, 2022 was approved by EPA on May 6, 2022.
+Based on our review, EPA hereby approves MDE's May 25, 2022 annual ambient air monitoring network plan on the basis that the plan meets the requirements of 40 CFR Part 58.

-Finally, 40 CFR Section 58.11(c) requires any changes to the air monitoring network or design of the following air monitoring systems be approved by the EPA Administrator:
+Additionally, 40 CFR Section 58.11(c) requires any changes to the air monitoring network or design of the Particulate Matter Speciation Trends Network (STN) and the National Core Monitoring Network (NCore) air monitoring systems to be approved by the EPA Administrator.
+However, since there have been no changes to either of these two air monitoring systems, EPA has determined that MDE's 2022 annual ambient air monitoring network plan does not require further review and approval from the EPA Administrator.
+EPA Region III recognizes that MDE has received American Rescue Plan funds to upgrade Air Monitoring Equipment at existing air monitoring locations in and around vulnerable or overburdened communities.

-- a) Particulate Matter Speciation Trends Network (STN) - b) The National Core Monitoring Network (NCore)

-EPA determined that MDE's 2018 annual ambient air monitoring network plan does not require approval from the EPA Administrator because there were no changes to any of the air monitoring systems listed above.

-If you have any questions, please do not hesitate to contact me or have your staff contact Ms. Kyle Zieba, EPA's Maryland Liaison, at (215) 814-5420.
-For questions regarding this approval action, your staff may contact Ms. Cristina Fernandez, Director.
-Air Protection Division, at (215) 814-2178.
+If you have any questions, please do not hesitate to contact me or have your staff contact Ms. Cristina Fernandez, Director, Air and Radiation Division, at (215) 814-2178.